mkatychev/filmreel/extra_concepts/retry_attempts.md

 * retry `attempts` are held in the `request` object: `{"request":{"attempts": {"times": 5, "ms": 500}}}`

-This *Frame* will try up to 5 times to get a correct response match before terminating with an error, waiting 500 miliseconds or half a second between
+This *Frame* will try up to 5 times to get a correct response match before terminating with an error, waiting 500 milliseconds or half a second between
 requests:

 ```json